gzuidhof/tygo/README.md

     exclude_files:
       - "private_stuff.go"

-    # Package that your type classes should extend.
+    # Package that the generates Typescript types should extend.
 This is useful when
     # attaching your types to a generic ORM.
     extends: "SomeType"
 ```